feymanpriv/DOLG-paddle/README.md

 ## Training

 - Pytorch Version: There are increasing inquiries for Pytorch codes and models,  we have had our pytorch models and codes ready.
-If you really need them for RESEARCH purpose,  please contact the authors in private.
+If you really need them for RESEARCH purpose,  please contact the authors in private (yangminbupt@outlook.com).

 ## Evaluation